Cockroach Guide

 +

-Initial knockdown happens within days, but complete elimination typically takes 2-4 weeks as the treatment works through the population.
+You will see results within days.
+Complete elimination typically takes 2-4 weeks as the treatment works through the population.
 Severe infestations may require multiple visits.

 Explore Other Pest Categories